Brkfldndn/ba/README.md

 ## Create new Study

 To create tasks and studies use MDX/Markdown.
 On the instructions Page the syntax is extendend by $$$.
 By seperating your instruction set by these $$$ you seperate the resuting component in widgets.
 This might be useful to better explain the user certain features as well as keep the user from skipping the entire Instruction page.

+To insert images, upload them on supabase storage and copy the image url in the markdown entry accordingly.